dotbts/BPA/documents/drafts/CollaborationFramework.md

 **Conflict Resolution:** In situations where conflicts arise, principled engagement encourages the use of constructive and fair conflict resolution mechanisms.
 This could involve dialogue, mediation, or other approaches that seek mutually agreeable solutions.

 **Personal and Organizational Development:** Individuals and organizations committed to principled engagement often prioritize ongoing personal and organizational development.
 This involves continuous learning, reflection, and improvement to better align with their principles.

-## FAIR DATA PRINCIPLES
-As mentioned above, the NC-BPAID improves the utility and value of bike, pedestrian, and accessibility infrastructure data through the application of FAIR Data Principles.
-The FAIR Data Principles, listeed below, were detailed in Wilkenson et al.'s article [The FAIR Guiding Principles for scientific data management and stewardship](https://www.nature.com/articles/sdata201618) which was published in Scientific Data in 2016.

-  To be Findable:
-  F1. (meta)data are assigned a globally unique and persistent identifier
-  F2. data are described with rich metadata (defined by R1 below)
-  F3. metadata clearly and explicitly include the identifier of the data it describes
-  F4. (meta)data are registered or indexed in a searchable resource

-  To be Accessible:
-  A1. (meta)data are retrievable by their identifier using a standardized communications protocol
-  A1.1 the protocol is open, free, and universally implementable
-  A1.2 the protocol allows for an authentication and authorization procedure, where necessary
-  A2. metadata are accessible, even when the data are no longer available

-  To be Interoperable:
-  I1. (meta)data use a formal, accessible, shared, and broadly applicable language for knowledge representation.
-  I2. (meta)data use vocabularies that follow FAIR principles
-  I3. (meta)data include qualified references to other (meta)data

-  To be Reusable:
-  R1. meta(data) are richly described with a plurality of accurate and relevant attributes
-  R1.1. (meta)data are released with a clear and accessible data usage license
-  R1.2. (meta)data are associated with detailed provenance
-  R1.3. (meta)data meet domain-relevant community standards

 ## REPORTS
-The BPAID shall develop an annual summary of accomplishments and planned activities, presenting this summary to the GTS Chair for acceptance.
-The GTS Chair may request the BPAID to prepare special reports, white papers, technical papers, briefings and the like to address pertinent issues, cross-cutting activities, and/or urgent matters consistent with larger FGDC community needs.
+The NC-BPAID shall develop an annual summary of accomplishments and planned activities, presenting this summary to the GTS Chair for acceptance.
+The GTS Chair may request the NC-BPAID to prepare special reports, white papers, technical papers, briefings and the like to address pertinent issues, cross-cutting activities, and/or urgent matters consistent with larger FGDC community needs.
 These requests may come from the FGDC Office of the Secretariat, FGDC Coordination Group, or FGDC member agencies.
-The BPAID, through its co-chairs, will submit content for the FGDC Annual Report each year, as requested by the FGDC Secretariat.
+The NC-BPAID, through its co-chairs, will submit content for the FGDC Annual Report each year, as requested by the FGDC Secretariat.
 The BPAID will maintain information about its activities on the GitHub web site at [https://github.com/dotbts/BPA](https://github.com/dotbts/BPA).
 A reference to the GitHub site shall be established on [fgdc.gov](fgdc.gov).

 ## AUTHORITIES
 The NC-BPAID is established under the Geospatial Transportation Subcommittee.
 The GTS is chartered under the Federal Geographic Data Committee’s Steering Committee (FGDC-SC) and supported by the FGDC Office of the Secretariat (FGDC-OS) which is granted authority through the Office of Management and Budget (OMB) Circular A-16, Executive Order 12906, E-Gov Act of 2002, and Geospatial Data Act of 2018.
 In addition, other OMB guidance or policies may apply, including Circulars A-11, A-119, or A- 130, the Digital Government Strategy, the Open Data Policy, the Evidence Act, and the Federal Data Strategy, as appropriate.

-## APPROVALS
-This Guide will remain in effect until amended or replaced or until terminated by the GTS Chair, the FGDC Steering Committee, or FGDC Office of the Secretariat.
-The Guide shall be reviewed and, if necessary, amended yearly.
-This Guide will be posted on the BPAID web site.